chrisomatic/notes_attic/README.txt

 Once the emails are exported.

-[3] Go to Emails > Refresh Emails.
+[3] Emails > Refresh Emails.
 And click "Ok, Do It."

 It will then start reading all the emails that were just exported.
 This will need to be done every time you export more emails from Lotus Notes.
 Once it's finished you should be able to click around and see some